ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 general! tr more robust than others.
 Births acd deaths are more frequent by
 night than by day.
 Tbe number of men
-capable of bearing arms is calcnhned at
+capable of bearing arms is calcnhned a
-onefourth the population.
-IXPOBTAKCEO
 </td></tr></table>

 ---